openhumanoids/oh-distro/README.rst

 ISSUE: drake won't build.

-* REASON: Drake is specially configured to build with Open Humanoids
-* never make in software/drake, always make in software/drake/drake/
+* REASON: Drake is specially configured to build with Open Humanoids.
+Never make in software/drake, always make in software/drake/drake/
 * RESOLUTION: Make a clean build of drake:

 ::